LayerZero-Labs/devtools/DEVELOPMENT.md

 ### Setting up the environment

 This repository uses `pnpm` as its package manager and has a requirement on the minimum `node` version used.
-If using `nvm`, please run the following to setup the enviornment:
+If using `nvm`, please run the following to setup the environment:

 ```bash
 # or nvm install if nvm use fails